Philip Awiti-Alcaraz

 Philip Awiti-Alcaraz (born 13 August 1993) is a British judoka.

+Early life

+Awiti-Alcaraz was born in Enfield, Greater London to a Kenyan father and a Mexican mother.
+His sister Prisca, brothers Joshua, Samy and Micheal, and cousins all joined Enfield Judo Club.
+On a scholarship, Awiti-Alcaraz pursued a Bachelor of Science in Sports Coaching Practice at the University of Wolverhampton.

 Judo career

 Awiti-Alcaraz became champion of Great Britain, winning the half-heavyweight division at the British Judo Championships in 2015.

 He won the bronze medal at the 2017 Judo Grand Prix Cancún in the -100 kg category.